gwbres/rinex-cli/README.md

 Why this tool ?

-RINEX are very common worldwide, they are used in
+RINEX files are very common, they are used in
-GNSS :artificial_satellite:,
+* GNSS applications :artificial_satellite:,
-timing :clock1: :satellite:
+* Timing applications :clock1: :satellite:
+* Astronomy :satellite:
-and navigation :rocket: :earth_americas: applications.
+* Navigation applications :rocket: :earth_americas:

-RINEX are complex files, several kinds exist, they differ a lot from one another.
+RINEX files are complex, several kinds exist and they differ a lot from one another.
 This tool is powerful enough to manage almost all revisions and most common RINEX files, without compromising ease of use.